 All positions are equipped with a short description, a computer application, as well as additional information for those who want to know more.

-A Polish and English language version is available.
+Polish and English language versions are available.

-The fun takes 40 minutes
+The game lasts 40 minutes

 An interactive exhibition devoted to the planet of the Earth, created at Planetarium Toruń, is intended for school groups and individuals.
 The centerpiece is an illuminated and rotating model of the globe with a diameter of 2,15 m, showing the appearance of the Earth from space.

-The exhibition corresponds to m.in. for questions:
+The exhibition corresponds to, among others for questions:

 - why we have four seasons